This implementation guide is in currently in an alpha state at the moment. This means that changes and releases are occurring regularly.

-A pre-release version MAY be denoted by appending a hyphen and a series of dot separated identifiers immediately following patch version.
+A pre-release version MAY be denoted by appending a hyphen (refer to Semantic Versioning - Item 9)

-- Experimental: Early development/POC version of an API for early sight during discovery
+- Experimental: Early development/proof of concept version of an API for early sight during discovery.

-- Alpha: Initial test APIs, likely to change substantially, or be discontinued as the project develops
+Alpha: Initial test APIs, likely to change substantially.

-- Release Candidate: APIs that are largely complete, unlikely to change substantially, but still need further testing before becoming live
+Release Candidate: APIs that are largely complete, unlikely to change substantially, but still need further testing by a wider group of implementers before becoming live.

 - Discontinued: APIs which have been discontinued and should not be used for new development.